TianZonglin/UUPhD-Thesis-Latex/README.md

 │  ├─Contents           // include chapter folder
 │  ├─Bibliography           // references
-│  ├─Acknowledgments        // your bio and acknowledgment │  └─Colophon               // the content of last page, statement of thesis style ├─figures
+│  ├─Acknowledgments        // your bio and acknowledgment │  └─Colophon               // the content of the last page, statement of thesis style ├─figures
-│  ├─chap01             // put related figures here, .eps or .pdf │  ├─......
+│  ├─chap01             // all images are .eps edited by Adobe Illustrator │  ├─......
 │  └─chap07
 ├─Chapters